-A note: Why mix the political and the therapeutic?
-I make my living as a psychotherapist.
-This is the world of practice I know best but it is also relevant in my roles as parent and citizen.
-If I was a judge, a legislator or an elementary school teacher, I suspect that what follows would share a strong family resemblance.
-Psychotherapy as a social practice is performed within a community and necessarily responds and reacts, consciously or not, to the values and standards of the various communities that are local to the participants.
+Why mix the political and the therapeutic?
+I make my living as a psychologist.
+This is the world of practice I know best, but it is also relevant in my roles as parent and citizen.
+Psychotherapy is performed within a community and involves, consciously or not, the values and standards of the various communities of the participants.
 For better or for worse, therapeutic acts necessarily involve a person’s place in community.
-The goal of the psychotherapies that I respect attempt to address restrictions in a person’s power or disposition to love, work, and play and to foster an enhanced recognition of the way a person’s actions enhances or restricts the love, work and play of others.
-This is political when it concerns the rights and plights of oneself and others.
-These concerns have ethical merit since they involve choices that have social consequences and may involve the distribution of resources and justice.
+The goal of the psychotherapies that I respect acknowledge this fact and attempt to address unnecessary and unserviceable restrictions in a person’s power or disposition to love, work, and play while fostering an enhanced recognition of how a person’s actions effect the lives of others.
+This is political since it concerns the rights and plights of being a member of various communities with differing agendas.
+Since this involves choices with social consequence that can involve justice and the distribution of resources, psychotherapy has an inherent ethical value.

-The social consequences of acts that are political involve the distribution of power, justice and the potential for coercion.
+The social consequence of political action involves the distribution of power, justice and the attendant potential for coercion.
+It matters who establishes and controls the agenda and how it is negotiated.

-1. Freedom is constrained by the choices possible (the choices both recognized and actionable.)
+1. Freedom is constrained by the choices possible (the choices both recognized and actionable).
+The circumstances of the world constrain.

-2. Choices are restricted by a person's values, knowledge and competencies and by their disposition to defensive shame, guilt and anxiety.
+2. Choices are restricted by a person's circumstances as shaped by their values, knowledge, and competencies (and by their disposition to defensive shame, guilt and anxiety).
 A person’s powers and dispositions can be shaped by coercive power, by a restricted agenda, and by the acceptance of a “natural order of things” (Steven Lukes).

 3. Communities have average expected choice principles that most members employ to maintain good standing.
 Choice is guided by what is taken to be “the done thing”.
-Repression, indoctrination, and social coercion may further restrict choice when choice is seen as a threat to an established community.
-There may be many established communities with different agendas and choice principles.
+Repression, indoctrination, and social coercion may further restrict choice when choice is seen as a threat to community.
+A person's world involves communities with different agendas and choice principles.
+A person is always a member of multiple communities.
 This naturally causes conflict.

 4. Some definitions: A person’s eligibility to act corresponds to their behavior potential, which corresponds to the range of their freedom.
 A person’s behavior potential is the range of actions they can perform.
 A person’s full range of eligibilities, their full behavior potential, is their status.
 A person’s status corresponds to their world (comparable to the ecological concept of “niche”).
 A person’s world is defined by his or her behavior potential.
 “The world is all that is the case.”
 (Wittgenstein).
 The world is limited by the possible actions a person can perform including the actions involved in recognizing the world.